Global healthcare perspectives, local Queensland choices

 Professor of School of Management, Harbin Institute of Technology

 Xitong Guo is a professor of Information Systems and director of the eHealth Research Institute at the Harbin Institute of Technology.
 His research focuses on eHealth with special interests in healthcare data enabled service management for citizen wellness.
 He attended the Lindau 2011 Economics Nobel Laureates Meeting and is PI for the State Key Program and Outstanding Scholars of the National Natural Science Foundation of China.
 His work has been published in MISQ, ISR, POM, JOM, JMIS, JAIS, EJIS, ACM TMIS, DSS, IJEC, ICIS, among other outlets.
-He received a Ph.D. in Information Systems at the City University of Hong Kong jointly with a Ph.D. in Management Science and Engineering at the University of Science and Technology of China in 2010 and a Bachelor in Mathematics from the University of Science and Technology of China in 2005.
+He received a Ph.D. in Information Systems at the City University of Hong Kong jointly with a Ph.D. in Management Science and Engineering at the University of Science and Technology of China in 2010 and a Bachelor of Mathematics from the University of Science and Technology of China in 2005.

 Professor Andrew Burton-Jones